programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Select the installation corresponding to your computer’s operating system and download the installer for R. Taryn Dewar’s lesson [R Basics with Tabular Data](https://programminghistorian.org/lessons/r-basics-with-tabular-data) covers how to install R and become familiar with it.

 RStudio Desktop is the recommended [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) for writing and running R scripts.
 The free version is more than sufficient.
 This lesson was written for RStudio Version 1.3.
-You can download and install RStudio from [rstudio.com](www.rstudio.com) - make sure to pick the Installers for Supported Platforms appropriate to your computer’s operating system.[^3]
+You can download and install RStudio from [rstudio.com](www.rstudio.com) - make sure to pick the Installers for Supported Platforms appropriate to your computer’s operating system.[^2]

-[^3]: In lieu of installing R and RStudio on your computer, you may use [RStudio Cloud](https://rstudio.cloud/), a web-based version.
-This lesson will run on RStudioCloud.
-However, depending on how often you use the cloud version, you may require a paid [subscription](https://rstudio.cloud/plans/free).

 The code used in this script includes packages and libraries from standard R as well as the Tidyverse.
 For background info on the basics of the R programming language, [Basic Text Processing in R](https://programminghistorian.org/lessons/basic-text-processing-in-r) by Taylor Arnold and Lauren Tilton provides an excellent overview of the knowledge of R required for text analysis.
 To learn more about Tidyverse, there are many great sources online, including [A Tidyverse Cookbook](https://rstudio-education.github.io/Tidyverse-cookbook/program.html) by Garrett Grolemund.